star-39/moe-sticker-bot/README.md

 You can also use `podman generate kube` to generate Kubernetes YAML to deploy on your container cluster.

-See a real world deployment YAML example in `deployments/kubernetes_msb.yaml`.
+See a real world deployment example on [deployments/kubernetes_msb.yaml](https://github.com/star-39/moe-sticker-bot/blob/master/deployments/kubernetes_msb.yaml).

 ### System Dependencies